 3. Vantage Markets

-It offers a wide array of trading instruments, including forex and cryptocurrency CFDs, and is known for its strong customer support and comprehensive trading guides.
+Vantage Markets is favoured as one of TradingView’s supported brokers, and it will spoil you with its robust trading infrastructure and educational resources.
+It offers various trading instruments, including forex and cryptocurrency CFDS, and is known for its strong customer support and comprehensive trading guides.

-This broker is ideal if you want to combine TradingView’s excellent charting capabilities with a supportive environment that also boasts advanced trading features.
+This broker is ideal if you want to combine TradingView’s excellent charting capabilities with a supportive environment that boasts advanced trading features.

 Key Facts about the TradingView Broker Vantage Markets:

-Feature | Information |
+Feature | Vantage Markets |

 ---|---|